FDA identifies recall of Emergent's decontamination kits as most serious

 Jan 26 (Reuters) - The U.S. Food and Drug Administration on Thursday classified the recall of Emergent BioSolutions Inc's EBS.N skin decontamination lotion kits as the most serious type.

-The contract manufacturer began the recall of 3500 units of the kit in November, after receiving three customer complaints of leakage from the packets.
+The contract manufacturer began the recall of 3,500 units of the kit in November, after receiving three customer complaints of leakage from the packets.
+No serious injuries or deaths related to the issue were reported.

+Emergent had recalled kits with distribution dates between Oct.
+4 and Oct.
+14, 2022.
+The company on Thursday said it was working towards concluding the voluntary recall.

+The company's investigation showed that all kits, other than the recalled lots, met quality criteria and were suitable for use, Emergent said in a statement to Reuters.

 The kits are carried by members of the military and are intended to remove chemical warfare agents and harmful T-2 toxin from the skin.